 J.K.
-Granberg-Michaelson is assistant to the president at Sojourners.
+Granberg-Michaelson is senior research associate at Sojourners.

 Posts By This Author